prahladyeri/curated-lists/pythonres.md

 - [requests](http://docs.python-requests.org/en/latest/) - A popular library for handling HTTP requests.
 - [Kivy](https://en.wikipedia.org/wiki/Kivy) - A modern GUI toolkit for building apps, works seamlessly on Linux, Android, Windows and Mac.
 - [PySide](https://en.wikipedia.org/wiki/PySide) - Alternative GUI toolkit in Python, the open source version of PyQt which is commercial.

+## Web-Frameworks
+- [Django](https://www.djangoproject.com/) - A popular web framework written in Python.
+Often touted as the web framework for busy journalists with deadlines, Django is very flexible and can be adapted to any web project needs.
+- [Flask](http://flask.pocoo.org) - A minimalist web framework.
+While not as popular and stuffed as Django, Flask follows a more `lego block` approach to development - starting from a minimal core, and keep adding as needed.
+An excellent framework, nevertheless.
+- [Bottle](http://bottlepy.org/) - A single module web framework for Python.

 ## Online tutorials, books, puzzles
 - [Web Scraping 101 with Python](http://www.gregreda.com/2013/03/03/web-scraping-101-with-python/)